Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 $ git push
 ```

-**You have now implemented an advanced single page application with React — a fully functioning Tetris game!
+**You have now implemented an advanced single-page application with React — a fully functioning Tetris game!
 Congrats!**

 # Further Challenges

-Now that you have your game working why not spend some time making more interesting and along the way you can review what you learned and reinforce force the concepts by trying these challenges!
+Now that you have your game working why not spend some time making it more interesting along the way you can review what you learned and reinforce force the concepts by trying these challenges!

 There are a lot of extra challenges listed below.
 You can pick and choose to do anything from the list you don't have to do them in order.
 Tackle whatever interests you!